konuralp124/Capstone-Project-Final/README.md

 Konuralp Sarisozen.
 2025.
 A Modifiable and Realistic Football Simulation: Using Action-defined States with Normalized Categories in Q-learning.
 In NYUAD Capstone Seminar Reports, Spring 2025, Abu Dhabi, UAE.
 16 pages.

-This project and its written report is submitted to NYUAD’s capstone repository in fulfillment of NYUAD’s Computer Science major graduation requirements.
+This project and its written report are submitted to NYUAD’s capstone repository in fulfillment of NYUAD’s Computer Science major graduation requirements.